 Several systemic diseases produce volatile substances detectable on the breath, although not the particularly foul, pungent odors typically considered halitosis.
-Diabetic ketoacidosis produces a sweet or fruity odor of acetone, liver failure produces a mousy or sometimes faintly sulfurous odor, and renal failure produces an odor of urine or ammonia.
+Diabetic ketoacidosis (see Diabetic Ketoacidosis (DKA)) produces a sweet or fruity odor of acetone, liver failure (see Acute Liver Failure) produces a mousy or sometimes faintly sulfurous odor, and renal failure (see Acute Kidney Injury (AKI)) produces an odor of urine or ammonia.

-History of present illness should ascertain duration and severity of halitosis (including whether other people have noticed or complained), adequacy of patient's oral hygiene, and the relationship of halitosis to ingestion of causative foods (see Table 1: Symptoms of Dental and Oral Disorders: Some Causes of Halitosis).
+History of present illness should ascertain duration and severity of halitosis (including whether other people have noticed or complained), adequacy of the patient's oral hygiene, and the relationship of halitosis to ingestion of causative foods (see Table 1: Some Causes of Halitosis).

-Review of systems should seek symptoms of causative disorders, including nasal discharge and face or head pain (sinusitis, nasal foreign body), productive cough and fevers (pulmonary infection), and regurgitation of undigested food when lying down or bending over (Zenker's diverticulum).
-Predisposing factors such as dry mouth, dry eyes, or both (Sjögren's syndrome) should be noted.
+Review of systems should seek symptoms of causative disorders, including nasal discharge and face or head pain (sinusitis, nasal foreign body), productive cough and fevers (pulmonary infection), and regurgitation of undigested food when lying down or bending over (Zenker diverticulum—see Esophageal Diverticula).
+Predisposing factors such as dry mouth, dry eyes, or both (Sjögren syndrome—see Sjögren Syndrome (SS)) should be noted.